samitbasu/surfer-project-rhdl/README.md

 If all goes well, the `surfer` executable can found in `./target/debug/`.
 You can run it from there, or you can use `cargo run`.

-You can install your own version of surfer with `cargo install --path .`.
+You can install your own version of surfer with `cargo install --path surfer`.

 ### Pre-built Linux binary